Welcome to my website.

 SwiftBucks is part of a scam system, and they sell the data such as email addresses.
 Other companies gladly pay for email addresses.
 Do you remember we have mentioned email marketing?

 Email marketing is a legit marketing strategy and very powerful but it must be done ethically.

-As a conclusion, I have 2 news for you.
+In a conclusion, I have 2 pieces of news for you.